Skip to main content

 How do I know if you received my application?

-If you applied online, we will send an e-mail to the address provided on your application confirming receipt of your application.
-If you do not receive this e-mail within one week after submitting your application please contact our office.
-For applications submitted by mail, you will receive either a post card acknowledgement, or a letter of instructions.
+Whether you applied online or using a paper application, we will send an e-mail to the address provided on your application confirming receipt of your application.
+If you do not receive this e-mail within one week after submitting your application, please contact our office via Email at information@pepls.state.ms.us.

 How can I find out the status of my application?